-- Review the development, implementation and assessment of effective governance principles; - · Oversee the form and adequacy of compensation and benefits provided by Melcor to its senior executives and employees; - Administer all incentive compensation plans and programs and monitor Melcor's succession plans; - Consider the composition of the Board and its committees and prepare recommendations for director nominees
+- · Review the development, implementation and assessment of effective governance principles; - Oversee the form and adequacy of compensation and benefits provided by Melcor to its senior executives and employees; - · Administer all incentive compensation plans and programs and monitor Melcor's succession plans; - · Consider the composition of the Board and its committees and prepare recommendations for director nominees

 Three of the four members of the CGCC are independent directors.
 Ms. Roozen has been Chair of the CGCC since May 20, 2021.
-The CGCC held one meeting in 2023, which included an in camera session without the presence of Melcor management.
+The CGCC held two meetings in 2024, which included in camera sessions without the presence of Melcor management.
 Note that Ms. Melton, as a related director, does not participate or vote on compensation matters.
 As an accredited director (ICD.D), she is on the committee to share her knowledge on governance practices.